khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 ### Variants

 - **Introduction**: Provide a basic introduction to help users get started with an existing feature.
 Illustration optional.
 - **Promotion**: A promotional message to encourage exploring or upgrading to a new feature.
-Illustration optional
+Illustration optional.

 ### Behavior